rwslinkman/ContractPolice/README.md

  * [Full example](#Full-example)

 ## About ContractPolice
-Many applications depend on a web service to deliver data and fetch configuration using HTTP.
+Many applications depend on a web service to deliver data and fetch their configuration using HTTP.
 In most cases, this is done using a REST API.
 Clients that make HTTP requests in the REST fashion are dependent on a (sometimes) strict contract.
 Especially after deployment, breaking an API contract can be fatal to business operations.

-A basic tool can be useful in verifying the correctness of the web service that your application uses.
+A basic tool can be useful in verifying the correctness of the web service your application uses.
 When running ContractPolice on a regular basis, you can make sure to work with valid APIs.

 ## Usage
 ContractPolice takes a `Contract` defined in YAML and tests a given endpoint.
+It is possible to generate Contract Definitions from Swagger and OpenAPI files.
-For more details on the defining a contract, see [Contract Definitions](#Contract-Definitions)
+For more details on the defining a contract, see [Contract Definitions](#Contract-Definitions).

 ### Docker
 An easy to use Docker image is available on [Docker Hub](https://hub.docker.com/r/rwslinkman/contractpolice).